godmoves/DeeperStack/readme.md

 By default, data generation and model training uses GPU, if you want to disable it, just modify `Settings/arguments.lua` to `params.gpu = false`.

-## Playing against DeepHoldem
+## Playing against DeeperStack

-`Player/manual_player.lua` is supplied so you can play against DeepHoldem for preflop situations.
-If you want DeepHoldem to work for flop, turn and river, you will need to create your own models.
+`Player/manual_player.lua` is supplied so you can play against DeeperStack for preflop situations.
+If you want DeeperStack to work for flop, turn and river, you will need to create your own models.

 1. `cd ACPCServer && make`
 2. `./dealer testMatch holdem.nolimit.2p.reverse_blinds.game 1000 0 Alice Bob`